Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 In Gaalop and elsewhere, the dual is marked by * in front of the object, e.g. dual = * object;

 An object can be transformed into its dual by * and back again by another *

+The choice which (IPNS or OPNS) is called standard form and which is the dual one is not standardizes and differs between authors.

 # objects IPNS